Will los angeles and san francisco be next to each other?

-The sudden earthquakes on the San Andrés fault are the result of this movement of the plates.
-The tectonic plates of the Pacific and North America slide one above the other along the San Andres fault, about two inches each year.
-Los Angeles, which is located on the edge of the Pacific Plate, moves slowly to the north, at about the same speed as nail growth.
-Map of the tectonic plates of the world.
+The recent earthquakes on the San Andrés fault are the result of the movement of tectonic plates.
+The Pacific and North American plates slide one above the other along the San Andres fault, at a rate of about two inches each year.

 Leave a Comment